cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.13.1v0.1
 Required system-defined alerting rules, as listed in the Policy group description, SHALL be enabled with alerts.

-- _Rationale:_ System-defined rules can allow an administrator to be notified of specific activity within a domain—such as a suspicious sign-in attempt, a compromised mobile device, or when another administrator changes settings.
+- _Rationale:_ Potentially malicious or service-impacting events may go undetected without a means of detecting these events.
+Setting up a mechanism to alert administrators to the list of events linked above draws attention to them to minimize any impact to users and the agency.
 - _Last Modified:_ July 10, 2023
-- _Note:_  - Any system-defined rules not listed are considered optional but should be reviewed and considered for activation by an administrator.
+- _Note:_ Any system-defined rules not listed are considered optional but should be reviewed and considered for activation by an administrator.

 - MITRE ATT&CK TTP Mapping
   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)